seb1080/webOneBiteAtaTime/vue_cheatsheet/vue_cheatsheet.md

 ### The mapState Helper

-Whene a component nned to access multiple store state or getters the mapState can help by generating getter functions.
+Whene a component need to access multiple store state or getters the mapState can help by generating getter functions.

 ## Getters

 Getters are computed properties for the stores.
-Like a CP,a  getter result is cached based on its dependencies, and will only re-evaluate when some of its dependencies have changed.
+Like a CP, a getter result is cached based on its dependencies, and will only re-evaluate when some of its dependencies have changed.

 ```js
   computed: {